JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 {% person lefevre_v %} has visited  Univ.
 Tenn.
 Knoxville for 10 days in February 2019,
 and for 10 days in January 2020.

+Due to the Covid-19 sanitary situation, we have not had any visits since February 2020, but we had numerous virtual interactions.

 ## Impact and publications